Create an experiment

 - Save your targeting conditions.

-In Web experiments, you can use a combination of page triggers and conditions to tell Optimizely when to activate a page.
+In Optimizely Web Experimentation experiments, you can use a combination of page triggers and conditions to tell Optimizely Performance Edge when to activate a page.
 These options are useful for single-page applications (SPAs).
-In Performance Edge experiments, pages always activate immediately.
+In Optimizely Performance Edge experiments, pages always activate immediately.

-Please note that hashes (#) are not supported in URL match targeting in Performance Edge.
+Hashes (#) are not supported in URL match targeting in Optimizely Performance Edge.
 Hash parameters in URLs are not sent to the Edge Decider, which means it will not be able to properly evaluate URL match targeting that requires matching or excluding hashes.

 Optimizely's Visual Editor is a WYSIWYG editor that loads your website and enables you to easily make visual and text changes to the page.